MyersResearchGroup/SynBioSuite/Examples/Example_1/README.md

 ![Figure2](../Figures/Oscillation.png)

 You can also run your own analysis by clicking the __+ New Analysis__ button and following the steps shown.
+The given example does not have associated sequences.
+However, they are not needed to use SynBioSuite's simulation and analysis capabilities

 1. Elowitz, M. B.; Leibler, S. A Synthetic Oscillatory Network of Transcriptional Regulators.
 Nature 2000, 403 (6767), 335–338. https://doi.org/10.1038/35002125.